akdasa-studios/vidya/docs/Entity Relationship Diagram.md

 *Group* is a set of students who are studying the same course.
 Each *Course* can have multiple *Groups*.

-*Lession* is a part of a course.
+*Lesson* is a part of a course.
 Each course can have multiple lessons.
-For example, "Chapter 1", "Chapter 2" etc can be lessons in the "Bhagavad Gita" course.
+For example, "Chapter 1", "Chapter 2" etc., can be lessons in the "Bhagavad Gita" course.
 Each lesson can have a title and content.

-*Enrollment* is a record that links a user to a group and a rele.
-Each enrollment can have a status like "active", "inactive", "graduated" etc. Each enrollment can have a number of lessons opened.
+*Enrollment* is a record that links a user to a group and a role.
+Each enrollment can have a status like "active", "inactive", "graduated", etc. Each enrollment can have a number of lessons opened.

 ```mermaid
 erDiagram